 - Do you think you can plan the overall project to be completed as efficiently as possible?

 A quality general contractor will cost you but will do a huge amount of critical work and complete the project professionally, on budget, and on time.
-They could also provide ideas and suggestions for your particular project that you may have not considered.
+They could also provide ideas and suggestions for your particular project that you may not have considered.